MrCocoNuat/tiny-simon/design.md

 - The resistor in series with the piezo buzzer controls its loudness.
 Don't set the resistance too low, or the uC will be damaged.
-There is no amplifier to boost the signal coming from the uC pin.
+There is no amplifier to boost the signal coming from the uC pin, the ATTINY must source it all.
+20mA is the maximum.

 - The buzzing is created by a Timer1 compare match output, so the buzzer output pin must either be pin 1 or 4.
 Alternatively, generating it with